-You can of course make everything from scratch for your pizza, but there is also ready-made items at Conad in Aulla:
+You can of course make everything from scratch for your pizza, but there is also ready-made items at some supermarkets, eg Conad in Pallerone:

 - Ready-to-use pizza dough.
 500g of dough is generally enough for 4 people.
 The lightest colored dough is the easiest to work with.

 - Ingredients to put on top.
 For example mixed seafood from the deli, or fresh salsicci

 - There is fresh basil, rosemary, oregano and bay leaves for use in the garden.

 Prepare the oven

 Start the fire already around 3 hours before you will make the pizzas.
 Keep it warm and add fire.
 It should be a really well-established coal heat.

 In addition to wood, you can add an entire sack of grilling coals in the pizza oven in order to get a good fire going in a simpler way.
 If you dont have any wood, it works to use two sacks of grilling coals.